OpenTechSchool/python-flask/core/hello-world.md

 ---

 Now that we have Python and Flask installed it's time to start with our first website.
-But first we need to know a little about how the web browser retrieves data from a web server.
+But first it helps to know a little about how your web browser retrieves web pages from a web server.

 # HTTP

-The HyperText Transfer Protocol is the network communication between your web browser and the server.
-In HTTP, the browser makes a _request_ and the server sends back a _response_.
+The HyperText Transfer Protocol is what your browser speaks to talk to a web server.
+In HTTP, the browser will make a _request_ and the server sends back a _response_.

 There are two main types of request, `GET` and `POST`.

 * The browser sends a `GET` request to retrieve data.
-For example, going to `http://www.opentechschool.org/team.html` will cause the browser to send `GET /team.html` to the server.
+For example, going to `http://www.opentechschool.org/team.html` will cause the browser to send `GET /team.html` to OpenTechSchool's server.
 * The `POST` request is used to send data.
-For example if you fill out a web form and click _Submit_ it will send the form data back to the server.
+For example if you fill out a web form and click _Submit_ it will usually send the form data back to the server through a POST.

-We will be doing both GET and POST requests today.
+We will be handling both GET and POST requests today in our app!
 First we'll handle a GET request with the Hello World example.
-Then in a later chapter we will try POST to receive an email address.
+Then in a later chapter we will try using POSTs to receive an email address.

 # Hello World - A Static Website